Budget Assessment and Implementation Initiative

-As part of the control our own destiny priority, we have tasked ourselves with creating, managing, and investing in our financial, human, and physical resources to support the mission of our university.
+As the university works towards our strategic plan priority of controlling our own destiny, we have tasked ourselves with creating, managing, and investing in our financial, human, and physical resources to support the mission of the university.
 To do so, we need to think through opportunities to generate and align financial resources with our strategic plan.
-The first big step in doing this begins with the evaluation of our current budget process with the intent of identifying and adopting a new model that is best fit for the University of Wisconsin-Platteville.
+The first big step in doing this begins with the assessment of our current budget process with the intent of identifying and adopting a new model that is best fit for UW-Platteville.

-I am excited about this important initiative and ask for your support and engagement as we seek to learn more about the strengths and weaknesses of our current model, and we work towards becoming more intentional in the allocation of resources to meet strategic goals.
+We have engaged the university community in this process as we seek to learn more about the strengths and weaknesses of our current budget model, and work towards becoming more intentional in the allocation of resources to meet our strategic goals.